-Fig. 12 Assumed Model of Co-located Two BANs in Computer Simulation
+Figure 13 Assumed Model of Co-located Two BANs in Computer Simulation

-A synchronization frame error is counted if summation of all cross-correlation among preamble sequences and noise in each time slot exceeds beyond the autocorrelation peak of preamble sequence of target system in the output of correlator in a target system as right figure in Fig.10.
+A synchronization frame error is counted if summation of all cross-correlation among preamble sequences and noise in each time slot exceeds beyond the autocorrelation peak of preamble sequence of target system in the output of correlator in a target system as right figure in Figure 15.
 All of sets of preamble sequences specified as main/optional in standard P802.15.6ma listed in table 6 were examined in simulation.